superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 - object manager services
 - parameters

-Based on the provided model class it will register default factory and repository, where you will be able to create new object based on provided model class name, adding, removing objects from the repository.
+Based on the provided model class it will register the default factory and repository, where you will be able to create a new object based on the provided model class name, adding or removing objects from the repository.

 Set Configuration for your Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's first start from your bundle configuration where you will need to specify default configuration.
+Let's start from your bundle configuration, where you will need to specify the default configuration.
 In this example let's assume you already have a bundle called ``ContentBundle`` and you want to have working
 services to manage your resources.

-The default ``Configuration`` class would look something like that:
+The default ``Configuration`` class would look something like this:

 .. code-block:: php